- September 1, 2020

 - Clarify the purpose of the meeting upfront, that is: “to understand their personal goals and to make changes to improve the workplace and their lives”.

 - Listen, listen, listen.
-Listen with your open mind – curiosity, open heart – compassion, and open will – courage to change.
+Listen with your open mind – curiosity, open heart – compassion, and open will encourage change.

 - Get a notebook and by the end of each meeting write down your thoughts, impressions, and ideas that came from the one-on-one meeting.